-I'm a PhD candidate at the University at Buffalo, State University of New York, studying human factors engineering.
-My research focuses on discovering and refining methods for securing humans in complex digital systems through the synergistic use of concepts from human-systems interaction, human performance modeling, and systems engineering analysis.
-This work looks for unanticipated interactions between humans and systems, particularly where these interactions can unexpectedly put users or large information systems at risk.
-By locating and rigorously characterizing these interactions, risk can be reduced by introducing systems design best practices that team with humans more effectively.
+I graduated in June 2018 from the University at Buffalo, State University of New York, with a PhD in industrial and systems engineering.
+My research focused on discovering and refining methods for securing humans in complex digital systems through the synergistic use of concepts from human-systems interaction, human performance modeling, and systems engineering analysis.
+This work looked for unanticipated interactions between humans and systems, particularly where these interactions could unexpectedly put users or large information systems at risk.
+You can read about the results of these investigations on my Publications page.

 As you have a look around this site, please mind the